 Fermented vegetables are perfect for a simple and delicious snack.
-I particularly love fermented radishes because they are packed full of flavour, and slightly less hot than fresh radishes.
+I particularly love fermented radishes because they are packed full of flavor, and slightly less hot than fresh radishes.

 Types of fermented radishes

 All types of radishes will ferment nicely.
-So use whatever you can find in the grocery store, farmers’ market or garden!
+So use whatever you find in the grocery store, farmers’ market, or garden!
 The only trick is to cut them into small enough slices for them to ferment nicely.
 Don’t pack whole radishes into a jar unless they are very small.

 Here are some suggestions for preparing fermented radishes:

-- Small radishes: These are what people usually grow in their garden.
-Whether its Easter egg radishes or French breakfast, there’s no need to peel them before fermenting.
+- Small radishes: These are what people usually grow in their gardens.
+Whether it’s Easter egg radishes or French breakfast, there’s no need to peel them before fermenting.
 Simply cut them in halves or quarters before packing them in the jar.

-I love experimenting with flavour.
+I love experimenting with flavor.
 It’s the best part about making your own fermented pickles!
-While radishes are packed full of flavour all on their own, it is fun to add some other flavours to the batch.
+While radishes are packed full of flavor all on their own, it is fun to add some other flavors to the batch.